Planning

 Heraklion deserves more than a transit night.
 Pair the Archaeological Museum with Knossos, but do not rush both into a single exhausted morning if heat or crowds are heavy.
 The city is not graceful in the Chania manner; its value is denser, more civic, and closer to the island's historical argument.

-Use the second central day for wine country, Archanes, Phaistos and Matala, or a slower food-centered day in the city.
+Use the second central day for wine country, Archanes, Phaistos and Matala, or a slower food-centered day in the city, with Peskesi as the more deliberate Heraklion food reference.
 The correct choice depends on season and appetite.
 The wrong choice is adding the Lasithi Plateau, Spinalonga, and a south-coast beach because the map made them look available.

 Day 7: leave a margin